phjethva/MySQL-DB-CRUD/README.md

 |    4    |  Task 4  | dd/MM/yyyy kk:mm:ss |
 |    5    |  Task 5  | dd/MM/yyyy kk:mm:ss |

-We will follow these below steps to understand CRUD operations of MYSQL Database.
+We will follow these below steps to understand CRUD operations of MySQL Database.

 ### Step 01:
-- Base class for MYSQL database in Android is "SQLiteOpenHelper".
+- Base class for MySQL database in Android is "SQLiteOpenHelper".
 We will extends two method form this class:
   1) onCreate()
       - This method will create database if not exist.
   2) onUpgrade()